Workout Routine Bodyweight

 Full-body exercises engage multiple muscle groups simultaneously, providing an intense and efficient workout session.
 Here are some challenging bodyweight exercises that work your entire body:

-See also Workout Routine Core
+See also Workout Routine Basketball Player

 Burpees